• Skip to primary navigation

 Why Does Whole Wheat Pizza Have a Bad Reputation?

-Historically, whole wheat pizza gets a bad rap for being hard, dense, and generally not chewy enough, but this isn’t the fault of the flour.
-While it’s true it doesn’t have quite the rising potential of its white flour counterparts, it still makes an awesome thin and crispy or hand-stretched pizza.
-These photos (and the pizza video below don’t lie♡).
+Historically, whole wheat pizza gets a bad rap for being hard, dense, and generally not chewy enough, but this isn't the fault of the flour.
+While it's true it doesn't have quite the rising potential of its white flour counterparts, it still makes an awesome thin and crispy or hand-stretched pizza.

 With a few simple and practical tips, I can assure you this healthy pizza will please even the pickiest eaters.
 Plus, it's the perfect yeasted pizza dough recipe for beginner bakers (especially kids) because it's even easier to roll out than regular pizza dough.
 Let them add their favorite pizza toppings and even make smiley faces if they want!

-Why We Love This Pizza
+Why You'll Love This Pizza

-Don’t get me wrong, we love 00 pizza dough and pizza dough made with bread flour, but we tend to eat this recipe most often because whole grain flour is the healthiest flour to use (plus it actually tastes great).
-In fact, with the entire grain intact it has the most flavor out of any of the 5 main pizza doughs I make (Neapolitan, basic 00 dough, bread flour dough, St. Louis-Style (no-yeast) dough, and pan pizza dough).
+Don't get me wrong, we love traditional 00 dough pizza dough and dough made with bread flour, but we tend to eat this recipe most often because whole grain flour is the healthiest flour to use (plus I can't stress how good it actually is).

 • It has less refined carbs than 00 flour, bread flour, or all-purpose flour